 French is taught by three specialist teachers.
 Elementary students in second and third grade study French twice per week.
 In fourth and fifth grade this is increased to three times a week.
 Our French teachers use project- and activity-based lessons that incorporate vocabulary, culture, geography, music, cuisine, art, and history.

 Many of our students opt to continue foreign language studies in our middle school elective program, where they can choose to take French or Spanish for all three years.

 Our middle school curriculum, taught by language specialist teachers, includes some of the content found in high school “conversational” and introductory French and Spanish classes.

-While our goal is to build a foundation for increased success in high school language studies, several ACS graduates qualify annually for advancement into second-year foreign language courses in high school.
+Our goal is to build a foundation for increased success in high school language studies.
+Every year several ACS graduates qualify for advancement into second-year foreign language courses in high school.